abruzzi/data-fetching-patterns-in-react/README.md

 Note that when the user hovers and we download the JavaScript bundle, there will be some extra time for the browser to parse the JavaScript.
 Once that part of the work is done, we can get the user details by calling `/users/<id>/details` API.
 Eventually, we can use that data to render the content of the popup `UserDetailCard`.

-## Preload data before the lazy load
+## Pattern 3: Preload data

-However, as you might have already seen the similarity here, we could request the JavaScript bundle and the network request parallely.
+However, as you might have already seen the similarity here -  we load the JavaScript bundle first, and then when it execute it sequentially download user details, which makes some extra waiting time.
+We could request the JavaScript bundle and the network request parallely.
 Meaning, whenever a `Friend` component is hovered, we can trigger a network request and cache the result, so that by the time when the bundle returns, we can use the data to render the component immediately.

 For example, we can use `preload` from the `swr` package, and then register an `onMouseEnter` event to the trigger component of `Popover`,